 Connect to Care goes out to locations all over the Metro area.
 Where will we be next?
 Find out here or call our Customer Services at 503-416-4100 or toll-free 800-224-4840.

-When submitting claims to CareOregon, you have several options:
+When submitting claims to CareOregon, you have two options:

 - Mail paper claims to: